 The synthesis of chromogenic 5-O-feruloylated α -L-arabinofuranosides 1a and 1b is usually achieved using a multi-step pathway that involves trapping the furanose conformation, anomeric activation, glycosidation, regioselective deprotection of the primary hydroxyl group, feruloylation and final deprotection to yield the target molecule [12,15-17].
 Additionally, the temporary protection of functional groups is sometimes used during synthesis in order to facilitate certain steps.
-Using an alternative approach, we employed one-step regioselective transesterification of the unprotected vinyl ferulate 2 (synthesized in 56% in-house yield and up to 77% previously reported yield [24,25] in one-step and at gram scale) using immobilized Lipolase 100T from T. lanuginosus [26,27] and readily available and reasonably cheap 5-bromo-4-chloro-3indolyl or 4-nitrophenyl α -L-arabinofuranosides.
+Using an alternative approach, we employed one-step regioselective transesterification of the unprotected vinyl ferulate 2 (synthesized in 56% in-house yield and up to 77% previously reported yield [24,25] in one-step and at gram scale) using Lipozyme[®] TL IM (a commercially available immobilized lipase from T. lanuginosus that efficiently catalyses transesterification of cinnamates) [26-28] and readily available and reasonably cheap 5bromo-4-chloro-3-indolyl or 4-nitrophenyl α-L-arabinofuranosides.
 This afforded the corresponding feruloylated derivatives, 1a and 1b (Figures 1A-B).
-Yields (73 and 86% for the indolyl and 4-nitrophenyl derivatives respectively) characterizing regioselective enzymatic feruloylation of the primary hydroxyl group compare favourably with previously reported overall yields (46 and 47% respectively, in three steps) [15-17,28], which relate to enzymatic selective O-5-deacetylation of the primary hydroxyl group, its esterification and final deprotection of the 2,3-O-acetyl groups of the glycoside and Oacetyl group of the ferulate moiety.
+Yields (73 and 86%) for the indolyl and 4-nitrophenyl derivatives respectively) characterizing regioselective enzymatic feruloylation of the primary hydroxyl group compare favourably with previously reported overall yields (46 and 47% respectively, in three steps) [15-17,29], which relate to enzymatic selective O-5-deacetylation of the primary hydroxyl group, its esterification and final deprotection of the 2,3-O-acetyl groups of the glycoside and Oacetyl group of the ferulate moiety.
 That fact that lipase-catalysed transesterification obviates the need for require protection/deprotection is a considerable advantage, because the final deprotection in the chemical pathway is complicated by the presence of another ester linkage within the molecules [12-15].
-In principle, the method described herein is generic and thus applicable to other chromogenic α -Larabinofuranosidic compounds, such as 4-nitrocatechol (4NTC), 2-chloro-4-nitrophenyl and umbelliferyl derivatives.
+In principle, the method described herein is generic and thus applicable to other chromogenic α -L-arabinofuranosidic compounds, such as 4-nitrocatechol (4NTC), 2-chloro-4-nitrophenyl and umbelliferyl derivatives.